-Years of Continuous Service Minimum Balance

-0 to 5 years 160 Hours

-(1 mo. thru 59 mos.)

-5 to 10 years 200 Hours

-(60 mos. thru 119 mos.)

-10 to 15 years 224 Hours

-(120 mos. thru 179 mos.)

-15 to 20 years 240 Hours

-(180 mos. thru 239 mos.)

-20 to 25 years 272 Hours

-(240 mos. thru 299 mos.)

-25 years or more 280 Hours

-(300 mos. or more)
+Years of Continuous Service Minimum Balance 0 to 5 years (1 mo. thru 59 mos.)
+160 Hours 5 to 10 years (60 mos. thru 119 mos.)
+200 Hours 10 to 15 years (120 mos. thru 179 mos.)
+224 Hours 15 to 20 years (180 mos. thru 239 mos.)
+240 Hours 20 to 25 years (240 mos. thru 299 mos.)
+272 Hours 25 years or more (300 mos. or more) 280 Hours

-33.2 DONATION TO OTHER EMPLOYEES
+21 33.2 DONATION TO OTHER EMPLOYEES

-Fellow employees may contract to donate a minimum of four (4) hours of their vacation (annual leave) or PTO time to the affected employee.
+Fellow employees may contract to donate a minimum of four (4) hours of 1 2 their vacation (annual leave) or PTO time to the affected employee.
 The maximum number of hours an employee may donate is forty (40) hours.
-The total donated time from fellow employees shall not exceed three (3) calendar months.
-There shall be no restrictions on the amount of hours that may be donated in instances where the serious illness, accident or disability is expected, based upon a reasonable medical probability, to result in death within one (1) year from the creation of the leave bank.
+3 The total donated time from fellow employees shall not exceed three (3) 4 calendar months.
+There shall be no restrictions on the amount of hours that 5 may be donated in instances where the serious illness, accident or disability 6 7 is expected, based upon a reasonable medical probability, to result in death within one (1) year from the creation of the leave bank.
+8

-1 33.3 Only regular full-time employees having completed initial probationary 2 period may receive donated vacation (annual leave) or PTO from fellow 3 employees or volunteer to donate vacation (annual leave) or PTO to a 4 fellow employee.
-5 33.4 The sick or disabled employee will remain on the payroll until he/she is able 6 to return to work, donated leave expires, or until the doctor determines the 7 illness or accident has become a total and permanent disability, whichever 8 comes first.
-If the illness or accident is total and permanent, employee 9 should file for disability retirement with the Social Security Administration 10 and the City of Gainesville.
-During the time in which the sick or disabled 11 employee is receiving donated vacation (annual leave) or PTO from fellow 12 employees, he/she will not be eligible to earn (accrue) sick leave, PTO or 13 vacation (annual leave).
-14 ARTICLE 34 15 PENSIONS 16 17 34.1 Division 5 and Division 6 of Article VII of Chapter 2, Gainesville Code of 18 Ordinances, as amended, shall be incorporated in the Contract by 19 reference.
-34.2 20 Each party may reopen the negotiations once during the term of this 21 agreement of any pension issues upon thirty (30) days notice.
-22 34.3 Employees covered by this Agreement shall be covered by the City's 23 General Pension Plan and Disability Plan as set forth by the City of 24 Gainesville's Code of Ordinances, as amended.
-Minor changes may be 25 made by the City.
-Minor changes are defined as changes the net effect of which would not require a current or potential increase in the contribution 26 27 rate or a benefit decrease.
-28 34.4 The City will give the Union a copy of such minor change(s) at least thirty current or potential increase in the contribution rate or a benefit decrease, may be made by the City subject to the Union's right to demand impact bargaining prior to the effective date of such change.
+- 9 33.3 Only regular full-time employees having completed initial probationary period may receive donated vacation (annual leave) or PTO from fellow 10 employees or volunteer to donate vacation (annual leave) or PTO to a 11 fellow employee.
+12 - 13 33.4 The sick or disabled employee will remain on the payroll until he/she is able to return to work, donated leave expires, or until the doctor determines the 14 illness or accident has become a total and permanent disability, whichever 15 comes first.
+If the illness or accident is total and permanent, employee 16 17 should file for disability retirement with the Social Security Administration and the City of Gainesville.
+During the time in which the sick or disabled 18 19 employee is receiving donated vacation (annual leave) or PTO from fellow employees, he/she will not be eligible to earn (accrue) sick leave, PTO or 20 21 vacation (annual leave).